 COOP FROZEN IN CONSTITUTIONAL CRISIS

-The General Meeting began in the large, roachy church always used when hot topics draw crowds.
-I ate my General Tso's Chicken and was asked where I'd bought it.
-A brother meat eater!
-If celery sticks were raised against us, we could stand back to back and beat a retreat, lobbing missiles of fat and gristle.
+The General Meeting began in the large church always needed when hot coop issues draw crowds.
+I ate takeout General Tso's, and was asked where I'd bought it.
+A brother carnivore!
+If celery sticks were raised against us, we could stand back to back, lobbing missiles of cornstarchy fat and gristle.

-Two members started the Open Forum by implying that there was a coordinator (paid staff) conspiracy to pack this meeting for discussing buying the building next door.
-One complainer -- the partner of Paul Sheridan, who is a member of the board of directors and nominally anti-staff -- objected to a postcard announcing this GM, mailed at coop expense to the previous GM's attendees.
-The discussion of the building actually had begun at that last meeting.
-Sheridan himself then noted that GMs were bring promoted to newbies just in time for this major issue.
+Two members started the Open Forum by implying that there was a coordinator (paid staff) conspiracy to pack this meeting for discussing buying the Building Bext Door.
+One complainer -- who happened to be the partner of Paul, who happened to be a nominally anti-staff member of the board of directors -- objected to a postcard announcing this GM, which had been mailed at coop expense to the previous GM's attendees.
+The Building Next Door discussion had actually had begun at that last meeting.
+Then Paul himself noted that GMs were bring promoted to newbies just in time for this major issue.
 (An impressive 100 members were there that night, many for the first time.)
 A coordinator retorted that the postcard had been sent only to attendees of the last meeting, for continuity of discussion.
 Later, a member added that since most of the last meeting's people had seemed against the proposal, a postcard to pack this meeting with such people would have been moronic.

-And then we finally got to that building item!
-Yea!
-The coordinators introduced the resolution: form a committee to study buying the building next door.
+Then we finally got to that building item!
+The coordinators introduced the resolution: form a committee to study buying the Building Next Door.

-The coordinators had pushed to buy it in 1993 because that would double the coop's size.
-In 1990 the coop had previously doubled its floor space by buying the property on the other side.
-That had changed the coop from a grubby, drag-your-box-down-the-aisle cavern to a place that looks like a California health-food store, with new, cleanable surfaces, and with refrigerated bins that chill and spritz the veggies, which members no longer need to order in advance.
+The coordinators had wanted to buy it in 1993 because it would double the coop's size.
+In 1990 the coop had previously doubled its space by buying the property on the other side.
+In the before time, members had dragged cardboard boxes along the floor, like Nibelungen dwarves.
+Since the last expansion we instead roll carts up and down the brightly lit equivalent of a California health-food store, past new, cleanable surfaces and refrigerated bins that chill and spritz the veggies, none of which now need to be ordered in advance.
 But the 1990 expansion was no utopia.
 We lost the prized amenity of cheeses cut to order.
 And the outdated checkout area, a terrible bottleneck at peak shopping times, was never renovated with the rest of the coop.
 And as thousands more people joined, old systems grew strained, and costs and prices rose with an increase in paid staff.
 It's crowded now, but not all members want to blow money on expanding again.
-Some would rather get more bulk and organic items, redesign that tight front end, and hang the growing cadre of coordinators from meat hooks for not being earthy-crunchy enough.
+Some would rather get more bulk and organic items, redesign that tight front end, and hang from meat hooks the growing cadre of coordinators for not being earthy-crunchy enough.
 When the coordinators had tried to buy the building next door in 1993, a coop-wide referendum voted against it 53% to 44%.
 Now they wanted to try again.

 Refined since last month's debates, this new proposal was not an imperious demand for lebensraum but a measured proposal to research it, with amendments added as concessions for the antis: